 Styles and Presets can be applied at any time, even on import.
 If the work has been commissioned, you could apply the necessary IPTC metadata before you start editing.
 After that, you could preview and apply a color grade, convert some variants to black and white, add film grain, and then preview and apply the most appropriate sharpness settings.

-Note that Capture One Cultural Heritage offers additional built-in Styles crafted specifically for Film Scanning that can accommodate B&W and color transparencies and negatives as well as other transmissive materials.
+Note that Capture One CH offers additional built-in Styles crafted specifically for Film Scanning that can accommodate B&W and color transparencies and negatives as well as other transmissive materials.

 Check out more articles about Styles: